datapsyche/fastpages/_posts/2018-11-09-TensorFlow Basics (Github tutorials by Aymeric).md

 ---
 toc: true
 layout: post
-description: Tensorflow Basics-2
+description: Tensorflow Basics-3
 categories: [markdown]
-title: Tensorflow Basics-2
+title: Tensorflow Basics-3
 ---
+# Tensorflow -3

 So Hi, Again I'm trying to start fresh with Tensor Flow Basics - but this time with more code.
 I'll be almost copy pasting the code (best way to learn is to first copy, understand and then refactor, as per my way).